 Winter salt prevents you from slipping in winter, but it actually hurts your plants and trees by drying them out.
 Luckily, helping trees affected by winter salt is easy!

-Best Salt-Tolerant Trees for Zones 2-10
+Salt-Tolerant Trees For Zones 2-10

-The Benefit of Salt-Tolerant Evergreens and Trees
+The Benefit Of Salt-Tolerant Evergreens & Trees

-Plus, “Strategically placed salt-tolerant trees can act as a barrier to protect less tolerant species from salt spray,” said Coe Roberts, a certified arborist and manager of digital strategy at the Arbor Day Foundation.
+“Strategically placed salt-tolerant trees can act as a barrier to protect less tolerant species from salt spray,” said Coe Roberts, a certified arborist and manager of digital strategy at the Arbor Day Foundation.

 The Most Important States to Plant Salt-Tolerant Trees and Evergreens